-If you want to shoot in GoPro’s RAW photo format (GPR), you’re limited to shooting in the Wide field of view mode.
+If you want to shoot in GoPro’s RAW photo format (.gpr), you’re limited to shooting in the Wide field of view mode.
 The Linear field of view, which corrects for the fisheye distortion of the GoPro lens, is only available when you shoot in JPG.

 So here’s a workaround that lets you apply linear FOV, or something very close to it, to GoPro’s RAW photo format.

-It uses Lightroom’s Lens Corrections feature.
+This method uses Lightroom’s Lens Corrections feature.
 It’s pretty straightforward, but here’s a quick rundown.

 Open the GPR file in Lightroom’s Develop module, as you normally would.
 In the set of panels to the right, scroll down to the Lens Corrections panel.
 Make sure that the Profile tab is checked at the top.

 Check the box next to Enable Profile Corrections.
 So long as you’re using a fairly recent version of Lightroom, it should have GoPro lens profiles built-in and detect them automatically.

 The adjustments to the FOV are made with the Distortion slider.
 By default, it will start at 100, which results in a field of view similar to GoPro’s built-in Linear FOV.
 You can see in this example that the horizon has been mostly, but not completely straightened, and some of the image has been cropped from each side.

 Even though it’s not perfectly identical, there’s a big benefit to doing it here rather than using GoPro’s own version: you can have control over how aggressively to apply the distortion correction.
 Simply drag the slider left for less correction or right for more correction.
 Like this: